SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/security.md

 ### Communication to CRM Online

-Mobile CRM communicates to CRM Online over HTTPS / TLS, just as our web client.
+Mobile CRM communicates to CRM Online over HTTPS/TLS, just as our web client.

 It accesses the CRM Online tenants NetServer Web API (endpoint), which is based on REST (architecture) and uses [OAuth][4] for authentication.